Tyrannosaurus: Size

+A 2024 study found that there was little evidence of size-based sexual dimorphism in T. rex.

 Skull

 The largest known T. rex skulls measure up to 1.52 m in length.
 Large fenestrae (openings) in the skull reduced weight, as in all carnivorous theropods.
 In other respects Tyrannosaurus's skull was significantly different from those of large non-tyrannosaurid theropods.
 It was extremely wide at the rear but had a narrow snout, allowing unusually good binocular vision.
 The skull bones were massive and the nasals and some other bones were fused, preventing movement between them; but many were pneumatized (contained a "honeycomb" of tiny air spaces) and thus lighter.
 These and other skull-strengthening features are part of the tyrannosaurid trend towards an increasingly powerful bite, which easily surpassed that of all non-tyrannosaurids.
 The tip of the upper jaw was U-shaped (most non-tyrannosauroid carnivores had V-shaped upper jaws), which increased the amount of tissue and bone a tyrannosaur could rip out with one bite, although it also increased the stresses on the front teeth.

 The teeth of T. rex displayed marked heterodonty (differences in shape).
 The premaxillary teeth, four per side at the front of the upper jaw, were closely packed, D-shaped in cross-section, had reinforcing ridges on the rear surface, were incisiform (their tips were chisel-like blades) and curved backwards.
 The D-shaped cross-section, reinforcing ridges and backwards curve reduced the risk that the teeth would snap when Tyrannosaurus bit and pulled.
 The remaining teeth were robust, like "lethal bananas" rather than daggers, more widely spaced and also had reinforcing ridges.
 Those in the upper jaw, twelve per side in mature individuals, were larger than their counterparts of the lower jaw, except at the rear.
 The largest found so far is estimated to have been 30.5 cm long including the root when the animal was alive, making it the largest tooth of any carnivorous dinosaur yet found.
 The lower jaw was robust.
 Its front dentary bone bore thirteen teeth.
 Behind the tooth row, the lower jaw became notably taller.
 The upper and lower jaws of Tyrannosaurus, like those of many dinosaurs, possessed numerous foramina, or small holes in the bone.
-Various functions have been proposed for these foramina, such as a crocodile-like sensory system or evidence of extra-oral structures such as scales or potentially lips.
+Various functions have been proposed for these foramina, such as a crocodile-like sensory system or evidence of extra-oral structures such as scales or potentially lips, with subsequent research on theropod tooth wear patterns supporting such a proposition.